Coastal Hazard Risk Management and Adaptation Plan (CHRMAP)

 No, this project funded by the Town is a separate project running adjacent to the CHRMAP project and objectives.

-Who is funding the preparation of the CHRMAP?
+Who is funded the preparation of the CHRMAP?

-Funding for the preparation of the CHRMAP is jointly funded by the Town and State Government.
+Funding for the preparation of the CHRMAP was jointly funded by the Town and State Government.

 I don’t feel that climate change is real or could impact me, therefore I don’t understand why the Town is investing in a CHRMAP.